InMo Yang, Fabio Luisi / Philharmonia Zurich

 III.
 Rondo: Allegro spirituoso – Un poco più presto

 To me, the last movement clearly is the best one (as a composition) in this concerto.
 But it’s also the most demanding one, technically.
 I’m not just referring to the agility required in the challenging, rapid passages, but also to the tricky intonation in the middle part.
 Here, the solo part is extremely exposed.
 Here, even InMo Yang seemed to feel the challenge.
 However, in the last part, he “compensated” by firmly seizing control again.
-Fabio Luisi’s sense for drama was evident in the build-up of tension in the general rest that precedes the furious, final sequence.
+Fabio Luisi showed evident sense for drama in the build-up of tension in the general rest that precedes the furious, final sequence.

 Encore — Fritz Kreisler: Recitativo and Scherzo-Caprice, op.6